nigeleke/cribbage/README.md

 The current incarnation is still [Rust](https://www.rust-lang.org/), but using [Dioxus](https://dioxuslabs.com/)

-The project is under active development as of Apr 2025.
+The project is under active development as of Jun 2025.

 ## Testing